pallets/flask/CONTRIBUTING.rst

 -   Describe what actually happened.
 Include the full traceback if there was an exception.
 -   List your Python, Flask, and Werkzeug versions.
-If possible, check if this issue is already fixed in the repository.
+If possible, check if this issue is already fixed in the latest releases or the latest code in the repository.

 .. _minimal reproducible example: https://stackoverflow.com/help/minimal-reproducible-example